beginor/rollup-libs/README.md

-# Rollup starter project with TypeScript!
+# Rollup libs

+Rollup common used libs to es6 module.